atlas-brown/slowpoke/INSTRUCTIONS.md

 # Overview

-The paper makes the following contributions on p.
-2:
+The paper makes the following contributions, stated in page 2:

 * **Slowpoke**: the system for accurate what-if analysis of throughput optimizations in complex microservice architectures.